 As a performing artist, Heidi has presented numerous duo, chamber, and solo concerts in the Great Gallery of the Toledo Museum of Art, as part of Trinity Episcopal Church’s Artist Series as well as other incredible venues.
 2014 was a dream come true to perform Mozart’s Piano Concerto No. 21 with her daughter playing in the violin section of the Sylvania Community Orchestra.
 In November of 2016, Heidi gave her first solo recital in 26 years, at the University of Toledo under the tutelage of her undergraduate professor, Frances Renzi.
 She served on the faculty at the University of Toledo where she taught group piano, served as a vocal coach, accompanied the voice faculty recitals, and music directed the University of Toledo Opera program.

-Today, Heidi maintains a private piano studio and recently served as co-president of the Toledo Piano Teachers Association.
-She is active in the local chapter of the Ohio Music Teacher's Association as a presenter and festival adjudicator.
+Today, Heidi is on the piano faculty of the University of Toledo as a Class Piano Instructor and Collaborative Pianist.
+Additionally, she maintains a private piano studio and serves as the President of the Northwest District of the Ohio Music Teacher's Association.
 Heidi is constantly amazed by the musical opportunities that continue to appear in her path and continues to expand her dreams.